ivuorinen/starred/README.md

 - [marekrei/encode-explorer](https://github.com/marekrei/encode-explorer) -
 - [markuspoerschke/iCal](https://github.com/markuspoerschke/iCal) - iCal-creator for PHP
 - [matomo-org/matomo](https://github.com/matomo-org/matomo) - Empowering People Ethically with the leading open source alternative to Google Analytics that gives you full control over your data.
 Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
 Privacy is built-in.
 Liberating Web Analytics.
 Star us on Github? +1.
 And we love Pull Requests!
+- [mattiverse/Laravel-Userstamps](https://github.com/mattiverse/Laravel-Userstamps) - Laravel Userstamps provides an Eloquent trait which automatically maintains `created_by` and `updated_by` columns on your model, populated by the currently authenticated user in your application.
 - [michaeldyrynda/laravel-model-uuid](https://github.com/michaeldyrynda/laravel-model-uuid) - This package allows you to easily work with UUIDs in your Laravel models
 - [midorikocak/nano](https://github.com/midorikocak/nano) - Nano is a very very tiny PHP library that allows you to create very fast rest APIs.
 Think it's like Slim but Nano is only ~6.4 Kilobytes.
 - [mikeerickson/laravel-craftsman](https://github.com/mikeerickson/laravel-craftsman) - Laravel Craftsman CLI for easily crafting Laravel assets for any project (artisan make on steroids)